Ajmal Kasab: Confessions on video

+If all had gone well, Kasab and all 9 other terrorists would have been dead with a red string tied around his wrist like a Hindu.
+We would have found an identity card on this person with fictitious name Samir Dinesh Choudhari, student of Arunoday Degree and P.G College.

+Maria stated that Kasab's capture ruined the plans of Pakistan of proclaiming the Mumbai Terror Attack as a Hindu conspiracy.
+The book eventually led to an all-out political debate and accusations.

 Face to face with Abu Jundal

-On 9 August 2012, Kasab was brought face-to-face with Abu Jundal, the handler of Mumbai attacks, at the Arthur Road jail where they identified each other.
+On 9 August 2012, Kasab was brought face-to-face with Abu Jundal, the handler of the Mumbai attacks, at the Arthur Road Jail where they identified each other.
 Kasab also admitted that Jundal had taught him Hindi.

 Other reports

-In a press conference, the Mumbai city police commissioner said "The person we have caught alive is certainly a Pakistani.
+In a press conference, the Police Commissioner of Mumbai said "The person we have caught alive is certainly a Pakistani.
 They were all trained by ex-army officers, some for a year, some for more than a year".
 On 23 November 2008, they set sail from Karachi unarmed to be picked up by a larger vessel.
 They hijacked the Indian fishing trawler Kuber and set sail for Mumbai.

 The Times reported on 3 December 2008 that Indian police were going to submit Kasab to a narco analysis test to definitively determine his nationality.

-According to DNA India, Kasab began reading the autobiography of India's non-violent leader Mohandas Karamchand Gandhi in early March 2009, in response to coaxing by prison guards.
+According to DNA India, Kasab began reading the autobiography of India's independence leader Mahatma Gandhi in early March 2009, in response to coaxing by prison guards.